cal-itp/data-infra/docs/ci/Git-Flow-Services.md

 git push -f $git_remote $git_remote/candidates/$topic_branch:releases/preprod

 # after it looks good in preprod, merge your changes into main.
-# Once merged into main, open a PR from candidates/main into releases/prod
 ```

+#### 2.1.2 Deploy your changes to prod

+In GitHub:

+1. Go through the typical PR process to merge your topic branch into `main`
+2. Open a PR from `candidates/main` into `releases/prod`
+3. Receive an approval
+4. Merge the change

 ### 2.2.0 details